Wieslauterbahn: First years (1911–1920)

 The opening of the Wieslauterbahn gave a boost to tourism in the region.
 Just a few years after the opening of the line, an excursion train from Landau to Bundenthal-Rumbach ran every Sunday on the initiative of the Palatinate Forest Association.
 Such a train had already existed from 1906, but in the early years the destination was Pirmasens.

-The towns of Bergzabern and Weißenburg continued to hope that the railroad line would be extended eastwards from Bundenthal.
+The towns of Bergzabern and Weißenburg continued to hope that the railway line would be extended eastwards from Bundenthal.
 The government in Bavaria had already declared its willingness to build the extension to Weißenburg on Palatinate territory in 1910, provided that in return the Imperial Railways in Alsace-Lorraine went along with the planned construction of a Kaiserslautern-Pirmasens-Trulben-Eppenbrunn-Bitsch main line.
 In April 1914, everything initially pointed to the line being linked through to Weissenburg in Alsace.
 However, the outbreak of the First World War four months later prevented the construction of this connection.
 As Weißenburg (French: Wissembourg), together with the rest of Alsace, became part of France again after the end of the war, the corresponding plans finally came to a standstill.

 In the period that followed, initiatives were formed to continue the line southwards along the Sûre, in particular to connect the villages of Schönau, Fischbach and Ludwigswinkel, which had previously remained isolated, to the rail network.

 After the First World War, the military occupation of the areas on the left bank of the Rhine by Allied troops began in 1919.
 From then on, the catchment area of the Wieslauterbahn was in the French-occupied zone.
 Rail operations initially remained in the hands of the Bavarian State Railways.